json-schema-org/website/pages/blog/posts/applicability-json-schema-fundamentals-part-1.md

 I've really enjoyed being able to share the first of our fundamentals series with you, and I hope you find it valuable enough to come back for the next article in the series.

-You can find all of the example instances and schemas in the <a href="https://github.com/Relequestual/json-schema-fundamentals" target="_blank">JSON Schema Fundamentals repo</a>.
+You can find all of the example instances and schemas in the <a href="https://github.com/Relequestual/json-schema-fundamentals" target="_blank" rel="noopener noreferrer">JSON Schema Fundamentals repo</a>.

 All feedback is welcome.
-If you have questions or comments, you can find me on the <a href="/slack" target="_blank">JSON Schema Slack</a> or reach out to me on X<a href="https://www.x.com/relequestual" target="_blank">@relequestual</a>.
+If you have questions or comments, you can find me on the <a href="/slack" target="_blank" rel="noopener noreferrer">JSON Schema Slack</a> or reach out to me on X<a href="https://www.x.com/relequestual" target="_blank" rel="noopener noreferrer">@relequestual</a>.

 # Useful links and further reading